OpenLava

 OpenLava is a workload job scheduler for a cluster of computers.
-OpenLava was pirated from an early version of Platform LSF.
+OpenLava was based from the last revision of Platform Lava, which was discontinued in 2011.
 Its configuration file syntax, application program interface (API), and command-line interface (CLI) have been kept unchanged.
 Therefore, OpenLava is mostly compatible with Platform LSF.

-OpenLava was based on the Utopia research project at the University of Toronto.
+OpenLava was based on an early version of LSF, which itself was based on the Utopia research project at the University of Toronto.

-OpenLava was allegedly licensed under GNU General Public License v2, but that licensing was proven to be invalid at trial.